 There is so much to see and do in each of the parks that there is rarely a reason you’ll need to visit more than one park in a day.

 However, if you are planning on making a visit to a Disney World water park during your trip, then you should definitely get the Park Hopper Plus option for your tickets.

 For only $11 more, you can upgrade to the Park Hopper Plus option and get as many visits to the water parks as you have days on your park ticket.

 So if a visit to a water park is in your plans anyway, go for the Park Hopper Plus option for a LOT of added value at little cost.

 How Far In Advance Should I Buy My Disney World Tickets?

-Knowing when to buy your Disney Tickets is critical to your vacation.
+Knowing when to buy your cheap Disney World tickets is critical to your vacation.